 Church of St. Prokop was founded in XII or at the turn of the twelfth and thirteenth centuries.
-It was probably the founder’s chapel within the monastery under its patronage.
-At the turn of the 15th and 16th century the upper part of the tower was rebuilt, adding a brick buttress to the west.
+It was probably the founder’s chapel within the monastery under its patronage, first recorded in documents in 1213, under the dedication of Holy Cross.
+At the turn of the 15th and 16th century the upper part of the tower was rebuilt, when a brick buttress to the west was added.
 Later, the church was enclosed by the monastery’s wing, acting as the monastery’s gate and refectory.
-Until 1779 it was functioning with dedication of Holy Cross.

-The interior of the tower has been divided into storeys with beam ceilings, with steep stairs between them.
-In the ground floor, the nave connects to the tower with a vaulted corridor, almost 3 meters long.
-This considerable distance results from the fact that the tower and nave are two separate standing buildings.
-Probably the first floor of the tower did not have a connection with the nave, probably there was also no gallery, although a niche in the thickness of the tower walls at the level of the floor can suggest the existence of a chapel-matroneum there.
-In the upper storey of the tower, the door portal attracts attention at a height of 9 meters.
+The interior of the tower was divided into storeys with beam ceilings, between which steep stairs were placed.
+In the ground floor, the tower was connected with the nave by a vaulted passage almost 3 meters long.
+This considerable distance was due to the fact that the tower and the nave were two separate blocks.
+Probably the first floor of the tower had no connection with the nave.
+There was a gallery, initially illuminated by two windows, later covered with a buttress.
+In the upper storey of the tower, a door portal was installed at a height of 9 meters.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.